Mativo-Martin/BSI-113/README.md

+This is a project created to demonstrate a basic interactive game using the oTree programming interface.

 # Mini Ultimatum Game plus Exit Survey
 Program a mini ultimatum game that will consist of 3 players.
 ### Mini Ultimatum Game